P-p-H-d/mlib/README.md

        make install PREFIX=/my/directory/where/to/install

 Other targets exist.
-Mainly for developement purpose.
+Mainly for development purpose.

 How to use